Legacy Proxy and VPN

 The transition to the iboss Zero Trust Secure Access Service Edge expands security and visibility, while reducing costs, by ensuring all users and resources are protected regardless of location and without reliance on the enterprise datacenter.
 Connections from users will traverse directly through the iboss service edge before reaching the final destination of the connection without the need to send those connections back through the datacenter.
 The service edge is responsible for running CASB, malware defense, data loss prevention, and logging.
 The unique advantage of the iboss service is that it maintains a single service edge globally so security and visibility is equally applied to all users and resources regardless of location.
 This also ensures continuous adaptive access decisions are applied to every connection, between every user and resource, regardless of location as well.

-In the diagram above, notice that the iboss service edge has the ability to extend into the datacenter while still maintaining a single Zero Trust Security Service Edge.
+In the diagram above, notice that the iboss service edge has the ability to extend into the datacenter while still maintaining a single Zero Trust Secure Access Service Edge.
 This is an important concept to understand as it is this ability that makes it possible to replace legacy on-prem proxy appliances without changing the datacenter network topology.
 It also provides on-prem users direct access to on-prem resources without needing to send connections out to the cloud security edge and back creating a “trombone” effect.
 Finally, it allows onsite resources to gain the benefits of complete isolation and continuous adaptive access protection which is provided by the iboss Zero Trust service which increases the security posture of the organization.

-It is important to note that moving to a Zero Trust Security Service Edge is not a one-shot, one refresh cycle journey.
+It is important to note that moving to a Zero Trust Secure Access Service Edge is not a one-shot, one refresh cycle journey.
 It is an iterative process that can be done by first modernizing the security and connectivity approach by replacing legacy technologies such as on-prem proxies and VPN, then continuing on by tightening access to resources and tuning adaptive access policies for even more protection.
 This allows an enterprise to transition budgets to modernize the connectivity and security approach quickly while providing the foundation that will benefit the organization for years to come. iboss makes this transition easier with features such as iboss ZTNA VPN Co-Pilot that works alongside your existing VPN as you transition off of it.

 High Level Transition Process Outline